-In the article you’ll learn what Go is, what purposes it is suitable for, and why so many famous IT-products were created with Go.
-We’ll show possibilities of this programming language, compare it to others, and share our relevant expertise.
+In the article you’ll learn what Golang is, what purposes it is suitable for, and why so many famous IT-products were created with it.
+We’ll show possibilities of this language, compare it to others, and share our relevant expertise.

 deployed Go to modernize and boost developers’ productivity

-For 6 months, the developers had been working with Go, and as a result presented Go benefits for the company.
-They preferred the programming language for:
+For 6 months, the developers had been working with Go, and as a result presented its benefits for the company.
+They preferred the language for:

 - its fast tools,

 - an ability to compile to machine code quickly,

 - a convenient garbage collection,

 and that’s not all.
 With the language, developers have had more time to think strategically instead of endlessly correcting code itself as compared to C++ or Java.
 It allowed the company to optimize time for development without any harm to results.
 Now PayPal builds, tests, and releases pipelines with Go.

 switched from Python to Go

 The company used Python for the majority of back-end services, and when they needed better performance, they turned to C. It seemed to be an appropriate solution, but with C the code maintainability had something to be desired.
 There are not many C developers, and if something goes wrong, companies have no guarantee that they would quickly find a programmer to help.